Sustainability

 Initiatives to Address Marine Plastics

 As a manufacturing company producing materials and other products, the Teijin Group has been striving to implement the 3Rs (Reduce, Reuse, Recycle) toward the realization of a recycling-oriented society, but we realize that even more effort is required.
-It is for this reason that we have identified "achievement of a circular economy" as a materiality.
+It is for this reason that we have identified "achievement of a circular economy" as a key issue.
 A society in which a consumption-only economy continues is not a sustainable one.
 The Group wants to contribute toward the shift to a circular economy in which, just like the natural ecosystem cycle, resources continue to circulate, and the "throwaway" concept does not exist.
 We will, of course, endeavor to recycle resources in our production activities.
 But even more, we will promote the circularization of society by, for example, encouraging material recycling based on local production for local consumption in which discharged resources are used as recycled products and returned to the market.
 In this way, we will also contribute toward resolving the increasingly serious problem of marine plastics.
 Please click on the following link for more details.

 Teijin Forest in Bangladesh